dfinity/motoko/stdlib/examples/produce-exchange/README.md

 Requirements Spec, 1.ii
 above](https://dfinity.atlassian.net/wiki/spaces/DE/pages/116654198/Produce+Exchange+MVP+Product+Requirements).

 ----------------------------------------------------------------------------

 Open Questions:
 ================

-As part of the to do list above, we have the following questions:
+We have the following questions:

  1. Massive result messages: How do we represent and send these?